kaspanet/docs/Getting Started/Full Node Installation.md

 $ cd <THE_EXTRACTED_BINARIES_FOLDER>
 ```

-and then should add `./` to any command so it'll run the corresponding binary.
+Linux and Mac users might need to add `./` to any command so it'll run the corresponding binary.
 For example:
 ```bash
 ./kaspad --utxoindex
 ```